FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 # retriever the user
 ```

 Breaking this down: `client.retrieve_user_by_username` calls the FusionAuth API and asks it to retrieve and print the user's profile information.
 In this instance, the Username and the user's email address are both the same.
-Username is specified at the time of user registration.
-In this code example, you will want to replace `'terry@example.com'` with an actual registered user on your FusionAuth identity server.
+The username is specified at the time of user registration.
+In this code example, you will want to replace `'terry@example.com'` with an actual registered user on your FusionAuth instance.
 Otherwise, it tells the application to print an error response.

 Put it all together, and your test program should look similar to this: